AUTHOR: BEC OF 'FOR EVERY HEN'

 Chat about everything from themes, games, activities, food, drinks and gift ideas through to prizes, favours and special ways to personalise the day (e.g. by ordering bunches of her favourite flowers to use as part of the decorations).
 By putting your heads together you’ll be able to come up with an event tailored to your bride-to-be; one that is well thought out, meaningful and so special!

-Tip: there is some great inspiration (everything from activities to favours) further down in this article!
+Tip: Not sure what to do at a kitchen tea?
+There is some great inspiration (everything from activities to favours) further down in this article!

 SET A BUDGET